Cassina • INDOCHINE 546

 W.65 x H.81 x D.171cm

-Ready to deliver in 2 a 3 months
+Ready to deliver in 3 to 4 weeks

 Charlotte Perriand designed Indochine in November of 1943, during her term as Director of Crafts in Vietnam.
 Confined to bed toward the end of her pregnancy, she designed a chaise longue with armrests that allowed her to continue to read, write and design.